citizen12/simpleblogtemplate/index.md

 ---
 title: Wes Osborne
-description: Vox Clamantis at the Intersection of Myth and Technology
+description: Vox Clamantis inter Fabulam et Machinam
 layout: default
 ---
-**“Notes from a Bifurcated Mind”**
+**Notes from a Bifurcated Mind**

 Ah, now this—this is where the rot set in early.
 I launched myself, if you can call it that, with all the recklessness of a young man holding a match in one hand and a map to nowhere in the other.
 An *Artium Baccalaurei*, yes, as if Latin could confer gravitas upon my foolishness.
 A double-major, no less.
 In one hand, the strict geometry of *Computer Science*; in the other, the unruly fire of *Literature and Creative Writing*.
 It wasn’t ambition.
 It was indecision wearing a very clever hat.